LevwTech/fifa-db-backend/README.md

 # fifa-db-backend

-Back of Fifa football management system for database project
+Backend of Fifa football management system for database project

 Create in that order
 Country > League > Club > Manager > Player